salstein/101-linux-commands-ebook/README.md

 ---

 ## Globs (Wildcards)
-The dot `.` in front of hidden items is ignored by glob patterns!
+The dot `.` in front of hidden items is been ignored by glob patterns!

 | Character | Description             |
 | --------- | ----------------------- |